swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 <!--
 Hello, we want to issue an update to [Regular Expression Literals](https://forums.swift.org/t/pitch-regular-expression-literals/52820) and prepare for a formal proposal.
-The great delimiter delibration continues to unfold, so in the meantime, we have a significant amount of surface area to present for review/feedback: the syntax _inside_ a regex literal.
+The great delimiter deliberation continues to unfold, so in the meantime, we have a significant amount of surface area to present for review/feedback: the syntax _inside_ a regex literal.
 -->

 # Regex Literal Interior Syntax